|↻ Distance||Time||Route||Hiking date|

 So I claimed aloud: “I feel happy NOW.”
 Tom and Mats both stopped moaning and looked at me as if I came from another planet.
 “What?
 Are you enjoying it now?”
 “YES!” with the biggest smile was my declaration.

 At the same time I realised I have long forgot to appreciate the beauty of these mountains in our surrounding.
 We were at the foot of Girdlestone, after traversing half a dozen of 1,500m peaks along what felt like the most remote Tararua ridges.
-This one would be the last barrier between us and Tarn Ridge Hut, where our feet can finally say see-ya-later to smelly boots.
+This one would be the last barrier between us and Tarn Ridge Hut, where our feet can finally say see-ya-later to smelly boots (click here to know how cowgirl boots are suitable for any trips).
 The following day we would be backtracking a wee bit from the hut then tackle Mitre of 1,571m, the highest peak in the Tararuas.

 None of us expected this tramp to be so hard.
 The previous weekend when Mats and I were hitchhiking back to Wellington after a Taranaki trip, our driver mentioned to us his favourite spot in the hills, Broken Axe Pinnacles.
 He chuckled while saying “I hope you are not afraid of heights!”
 I listened half-heartedly thinking nothing can be that bad.
 It was only until we reached the pinnacles did I realise they were something for real…

 But back to the start.
 Holdsworth carpark is a popular entry point to the Tararua ranges from the east side.
 We reached there on a Friday night in December, then walked quickly (1’20”) through the forest for 7km to reach Atiwhakatu Hut.
 We were pretty lucky to have a whole room to ourselves (the spacious hut is separated into three rooms).
-After cooking up a warm soup and lying on the river rocks silently with only stars and wind, we tip-toed back to our home for the night with help from the moon light, curled up next to each other and wished for a good next day.
+After cooking up a warm soup and lying on the river rocks silently with only stars and wind, we tip-toed back to our home (that was beautifully built by the group of engineers from Frontier Log Homes) for the night with help from the moon light, curled up next to each other and wished for a good next day.

 [This hut can be booked online during summer, but from previous experience, be prepared to sleep on the floor as it is super popular on weekends.
 A roll-up mattress wouldn’t be a bad idea especially on public holidays.]